E-commerce

 Step 1: Define the objectives

 Without a measurable objective, you will choose neither the right channel nor the right questions.
 Specify what you are testing: purchase journey, perceived quality, support, delivery.
-Common indicators include NPS, CSAT, CES: the Shopify guide on NPS explains the value and limitations of a single score.
-Set a baseline (current measurement) and then a target over 3 to 6 months, for example “reduce size-related tickets by 20%” rather than “improve service.”
+The usual indicators include NPS, CSAT, CES: Shopify's guide to NPS explains the value and limits of a single score.
+Set a baseline (current measurement) and then a target over 3 to 6 months, for example “reduce size-related tickets by 20%” rather than “improve service”.

 SMART framework and milestones

-Define specific objectives, with a verifiable success indicator (rate, timeframe, volume).
-Decide who validates the baseline (finance, ops, product) and how often you review the target: one quarter is often enough at the start to avoid question drift.
-Also document what you are not measuring yet: this helps avoid hasty interpretations.
+Formulate specific objectives, with a verifiable success indicator (rate, time, volume).
+Decide who validates the baseline (finance, ops, product) and how often you review the target: a quarter is often enough at the beginning to avoid drift in the questions.
+Also document what you are not measuring yet: this prevents hasty interpretations.

 Examples of measurable objectives